LearningKijo/KQL/KQL-XDR-Hunting/Endpoint-Microsoft-Defender-for-Endpoint/MDE-Query-Repository/02-AV-LastCompletedAVScanTime-For-EachDevice.md

 # AV : Last Completed Scan Time for Each Device in the Past 7 Days
-This query displays the last completed scan time of Microsoft Defender Antivirus for each device in the past 7 days
+This query displays the last completed scan time, along with the scan type (Quick/Full), for Microsoft Defender Antivirus on each device in the past 7 days.

 #### Table name & Description
 - [DeviceEvents](https://learn.microsoft.com/en-us/microsoft-365/security/defender/advanced-hunting-deviceevents-table?view=o365-worldwide) :	Multiple event types, including events triggered by security controls such as Microsoft Defender Antivirus and exploit protection